dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-rethinkdb.md

 The above example uses secrets as plain strings.
 It is recommended to use a secret store for the secrets as described [here]({{< ref component-secrets.md >}}).
 {{% /alert %}}

-If you wish to use Redis as an actor store, append the following to the yaml.
+If you wish to use RethinkDB as an actor store, append the following to the yaml.

 ```yaml
   - name: actorStateStore